samjulien/blog/_posts/2018-06-07-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

         body: require('../validations/create_birthdates')
       }
     },
-    auth0(['add:birthdates']),
+    auth0(),
     (req, res, next) =>
       serviceLocator.get('birthdateController').create(req, res, next)
   );
 };
 ```

 In this case, you have replaced the previous definition of the last two endpoints to use the new middleware.
-You also restricted their access to users that contain the right combination of scopes.
-That is, to get birthdates, users must have the `read:birthdates` scope and to create new records they must have the `add:birthdates` scope.

 Running the application now is slightly different, as you need to set the environment variables: